 Well, that's all good news for Donald Trump.

-You know, if you look at the CNN poll, which I think has gotten the most attention, it's the first poll taken by the pro-Hillary media that shows Trump in the lead, but the press is using the MBC survey monkey poll to offset the impact of the CNN ORC poll.
+You know, if you look at the CNN poll, which I think has gotten the most attention, it's the first poll taken by the pro-Hillary media that shows Trump in the lead, but the press is using the NBC survey monkey poll to offset the impact of the CNN-ORC poll.

-I'm not a statistician, but you know, there's there's certainly a dramatic change that has taken taking place.
+I'm not a statistician, but, you know, there's certainly a dramatic change that has taken place.

-The difference is with the MBC poll, they have Hillary up by six among registered voters, but more important than that is the partisan breakdown.
+The difference is with the NBC poll, they have Hillary up by six among registered voters, but more important than that is the partisan breakdown.

-The CNN polls, the very first poll I've seen this election season that sampled a higher percentage of Republicans than Democrats.
+The CNN poll is the very first poll I've seen this election season that sampled a higher percentage of Republicans than Democrats.

 There's too many polls that now show this is a tight race.